 YouTube is Big.
 REALLY Big.

 YouTube is the largest streaming video platform the world has ever seen – 1.8 billion users each month, watching 5 billion videos every day, uploading 300 hours of video every minute.
-With all that content and all those users viewing videos to educate and entertain themselves, YouTube is also the world’s second largest search engine.
+With all that content and all those users viewing videos to educate and entertain themselves, YouTube is also the world’s second-largest search engine.
 As with Google (which owns YouTube), the search functions determine which videos are displayed and in what order.
 With an audience of that size, consistency, and engagement, it’s easy to see why YouTube is such a powerful place to market your business.

-While YouTube is great for getting attention, the important steps for your business are finding, connecting with and attracting visitors to your own website to purchase your products or services.
+While YouTube is great for getting attention, the important steps for your business are finding, connecting with, and attracting visitors to your own website to purchase your products or services.
 But YouTube wants to keep people on their site watching videos.
-That’s why they restrict use of links, and why you need a few tricks to get around these restrictions.
+That’s why they restrict the use of links, and why you need a few tricks to get around these restrictions.

 YouTube Linking Obstacles